nuljon/DIYspotWelder4/readme.md

 			Arduino micro controler to rule the the whole pile and run the code.

-works with the circuit, DIYspotwelder4.pdf
-circuit is an adaptation from Albert van Dalen's board http://www.avdweb.nl/arduino/hardware-interfacing/spot-welder-controller.html
+works with the circuit, [DIYspotwelder4.pdf](https://github.com/nuljon/DIYspotWelder4/blob/master/DIYspotwelder4.pdf) which is an adaptation from Albert van Dalen's board http://www.avdweb.nl/arduino/hardware-interfacing/spot-welder-controller.html

 It is preferred to start weld pulse at peak power.
-For inductive loads on AC, the amperage over time will follow the voltage by 90 degress.
+For inductive loads on AC, the amperage over time will follow the voltage by 90 degrees.
 So calculate the weld start time based on mains voltage zero crossing points.

 MAINS POWER where I live is delivered by 60Hz sinus cycle